JustineUgo/graphql_simple_blog/README.md

 ## Structure

-Github Explorer is structured as follows:
+Simple Blog is structured as follows:

 - **Dependency Injection**: Utilizes GetIt & Injectable for managing dependencies.
 - **Routing**: Implements auto_route for efficient and structured routing.